-Reconfiguring a lot under the Land Title Act 1994, if the plan of subdivision necessary for the reconfiguration is:
+Reconfiguring a lot under the Land Title Act 1994, where the plan of subdivision necessary for the reconfiguration -

-- (a) a building format plan of subdivision that does not subdivide land on or below the surface of the land - (b) for the amalgamation of two or more lots - (c) for incorporation, under the Body Corporate and Community Management Act 1997, section 41, of a lot with common property for a community titles scheme - (d) for the conversion, under the Body Corporate and Community Management Act 1997, section 43, of lessee common property within the meaning of that Act to a lot in a community titles scheme - (e) in relation to the acquisition, including by agreement, under the Acquisition of Land Act 1967 or otherwise, or land by: - (i) a constructing authority, as defined under that Act, for a purpose set out in paragraph (a) of the schedule to that Act - (ii) an authorised electricity entity - (f) in relation to land held by the State, or a statutory body representing the State and the land is being subdivided for a purpose set out in the Acquisition of Land Act 1967, schedule, paragraph (a) whether or not the land relates to an acquisition - (g) for the reconfiguration of a lot comprising strategic port land as defined in the Transport Infrastructure Act 1994 - (h) for the Transport Infrastructure Act 1994, section 240 - (i) in relation to the acquisition of land for a water infrastructure facility.
+- is a building format plan of subdivision that does not subdivide land on or below the surface of the land; or - is for the amalgamation of two or more lots; or - is for incorporation, under the Body Corporate and Community Management Act 1997, section 41, of a lot with common property for a community titles scheme; or - is for the conversion, under the Body Corporate and Community Management Act 1997, section 43, of lessee common property within the meaning of that Act to a lot in a community titles scheme; or - is in relation to the acquisition, including by agreement, under the Acquisition of Land Act 1967 or otherwise, or land by - i.
+A constructing authority, as defined under that Act, for a purpose set out in paragraph (a) of the schedule to that Act; or - ii.
+An authorised electricity entity; or - is in relation to land held by the State, or a statutory body representing the State and the land is being subdivided for a purpose set out in the Acquisition of Land Act 1967, schedule, paragraph (a) whether or not the land relates to an acquisition; or - is for the reconfiguration of a lot comprising strategic port land as defined in the Transport Infrastructure Act 1994; or - is for the Transport Infrastructure Act 1994, section 240; or is in relation to the acquisition of land for a water infrastructure facility

-Subdivision involving road widening and truncations required as a condition of development approval.
+Subdivision involving road widening and truncations required as a condition of development approval